Normal crossing properties of complex hypersurfaces via logarithmic residues: Gorenstein singular locus

-\begin{proof}[Proof of Theorem~\ref{40}] Assume that $Z$ is Gorenstein of codimension $1$ in $D$.
-The preimage $\J'_D$ of $\J_D$ in $\O_S$ is then a Gorenstein ideal of height $2$.
+\begin{proof}[Proof of Theorem~\ref{40}] Assume that $Z$ is Gorenstein of codimension one in $D$.
+The preimage $\J'_D$ of $\J_D$ in $\O_S$ is then a Gorenstein ideal of height two.
 As such, it is a complete intersection ideal by a theorem of Serre (see \cite[Cor.~21.20]{Eis95}), and hence generated by two of the generators $h,\p_1(h),\dots,\p_n(h)$.
-Then the triviality lemma~\cite[(3.5)]{Sai80} shows that $D$ is either smooth or $D\cong C\times(\CC^{n-2},0)$ and $C\subset(\CC^2,0)$ a plane curve.
+As in the proof of Theorem~\ref{16}, the triviality lemma~\cite[(3.5)]{Sai80} shows that $D$ is either smooth or $D\cong C\times(\CC^{n-2},0)$ and $C\subset(\CC^2,0)$ a plane curve.
 Then also $C$ has Gorenstein singular locus and is hence quasihomogeneous by \cite{KW84}.
 Alternatively, the last implication follows from Propositions~\ref{20} and \ref{56} using that quasihomogeneity of $C$ follows from Euler homogeneity of $C$ by Saito's quasihomogeneity criterion~\cite{Sai71} for isolated singularities.
 Finally, $D$ is quasihomogeneous and $Z$ is a complete intersection.
 The converse is trivial. \end{proof}